Code-Dearman/Django-Capstone/README.md

 - Adding a unique image for each skill in the database so the skills grid looks more appealing.

+- Further integration of the RuneScape Hiscores API.
+This API offers even more information which can be included in a character profile such as boss kills, clue scroll completions and minigames.

-- Creating a character refresh button on the character area of the profile so recent changes can be shown (Note: This was halfway incorporated in the UserCharacter model.
+- Creating a character refresh button in the profile page so recent changes can be shown (Note: This was halfway incorporated in the UserCharacter model.
 The last_updated field was going to be used to check and refresh character skills.)

 ```
 class UserCharacter(models.Model):